 Accrediting agency approval process

-The National Health Reform Act 2011 regulates the Australian Commission on Safety and Quality in Health Care.
+The National Health Reform Act 2011 regulates the Australian Commission on Safety and Quality in Health Care (the Commission).
 Included within its functions is the formulation of model national schemes to accredit health service organisations.

-Under the AHSSQA Scheme, it is the Commission’s responsibility to approve accrediting agencies seeking to assess health service organisations against the NSQHS Standards.
-The Commission is also responsible for approving accrediting agencies to assess health service organisations against the Department of Veterans’ Affairs Trauma Recovery Programme (TRP) Standards and any other set of standards that may be developed by the Commission.
+Under the AHSSQA Scheme, it is the Commission’s responsibility to approve accrediting agencies seeking to assess health service organisations against the abovementioned standards.

-Applications from accrediting agencies seeking to assess health service organisations to the second edition of the NSQHS Standards are opened every 2-3 years and are now closed.
-The next panel review process is scheduled for October 2021.
+Applications from accrediting agencies seeking to assess health service organisations to the second edition of the NSQHS Standards are opened every 2-3 years and are now open and will close 22 October 2021.
+This panel review process is scheduled for November 2021.
 Applications are assessed by a panel which includes representatives from the public and private health care sectors, as well as senior Commission staff.